Bending rigidity, sound propagation and ripples in flat graphene

-As shown in Fig. \ref{problems}, the SCHA non-perturbative calculation based on Eq. \eqref{green} dramatically changes the linewidth of the LA and TA modes at small momenta by making them smaller as momentum decreases, in clear contrast to the perturbative calculation obtained on top of the harmonic result.
-This happens thanks to the linearization of the auxiliary acoustic phonons at small momentum.
+Even if the anharmonic correction to the phonon spectra may look small in Fig. \ref{spectrum}, it has a huge impact on the acoustic properties of graphene.
+As shown in Fig. \ref{problems}, the SCHA non-perturbative calculation based on Eq. \eqref{green-dyson} dramatically changes the linewidth of the LA and TA modes at small momenta by making them smaller as momentum decreases, in clear contrast to the perturbative calculation obtained on top of the harmonic result.
+This happens thanks to the linearization of the auxiliary flexural phonons that form the non-interacting Green's function and enter in Dyson's equation.
 When the ratio between the full-width at half-maximum (FWHM) and the frequency of the mode is approximately 1, the quasiparticle picture is lost.
 This value is reached in the 0.001-0.002 $\AA^{-1}$ momentum range in the harmonic case.
 However, when the linewidth is calculated within the SCHA, the ratio never gets bigger than 0.05.
-These results recover the quasiparticle picture for these modes at any wavevector, guaranteeing that graphene always propagates sound.
+These results recover the quasiparticle picture for in-plane acoustic modes at any wavevector, guaranteeing that graphene always propagates sound.
 The momentum range for which the quasiparticle picture is lost in the harmonic approximation can be reached experimentally with Brillouin scattering probes.
-In fact, for few layer graphene the quasiparticle picture holds in the 0.001-0.002 $\AA^{-1}$ region\cite{wang2008brillouin}, in agreement with our calculations.
-We show here that there is no need of strain\cite{bonini2012acoustic} to have physically well-defined phonon linewidths in graphene.
+In fact, for few layer graphene the quasiparticle picture holds in the 0.001-0.002 $\AA^{-1}$ region~\cite{wang2008brillouin}, in agreement with our calculations.
+We show here that there is no need of strain~\cite{bonini2012acoustic} to have physically well-defined phonon linewidths in graphene.